Discover the natural and cultural beauty of East Tennessee at the annual Dogwood Arts Festival held in Knoxville throughout the month of April.

 Find out what’s happening in Tennessee throughout the month of January.

 Find out what’s going on across the state throughout the month of December.

 Celebrate the season at Granville Country Christmas, with family-friendly activities sure to bring the holiday to life.

 Don’t miss out on all that is happening throughout the month of November in Tennessee.

 Clarifying how agriculture works is one of the goals of an event held each fall at the Ogle farm when they host the Old-Fashioned Cotton Picking Day.

-Get a head start on Halloween at downtown Franklin’s 29th Annual Pumpkinfest.
+Get a head start on Halloween at downtown Franklin’s annual Pumpkinfest each October.